 Maintaining Efficiency

 While heat pumps are the most efficient option in home heating and cooling, these systems do still require some maintenance in order to stay at the top of their game.
 This includes periodic checks of system refrigerant levels, airflow, isolation of ductwork via adequate sealing, checking for air leaks, and making air duct alterations if necessary to maintain efficiency.
+Regular maintenance is essential to ensure that heat pumps continue to provide heating efficiently, especially during periods of high demand.
 If left unchecked for long periods of time, these systems, like all others, can develop issues that will detract from their overall operational efficiency.
 These concerns are especially important when turning on your furnace for the winter season, as early detection can prevent major inefficiencies.

 Regular maintenance of components like the indoor air handler and indoor evaporator coil is essential for optimal performance.